 Becca Stevens is an author, speaker, priest, social entrepreneur, founder and president of Thistle Farms.
 After experiencing the death of her father and subsequent child abuse when she was 5, Becca longed to open a sanctuary for survivors offering a loving community.
 In 1997, five women who had experienced trafficking, violence, and addiction were welcomed home.

 Twenty years later, the organization continues to welcome women with free residence that provide housing, medical care, therapy and education for two years.
 Residents and graduates earn income through one of three social enterprises.
-The Global Market of Thistle Farms helps employ more than 1,800 women worldwide, and the national network has more than 40 sister communities.
+The Global Market of Thistle Farms helps employ more than 1,200 women worldwide, and the national network has more than 40 sister communities.

-Her newest book, Love Heals, was published by Harper Collins in September of 2017 and is available for purchase here.
+Her newest book is, Love Heals, and is available for purchase here.
 Becca lives in Nashville with her husband, Grammy-winning songwriter Marcus Hummon, and their three sons.